 The Sandvik power project stalled because it lacked critical top-financing.
-Through ECOHZ GO², a Dutch high-tech company top-financed the renewable energy project ensuring that Sandvik, a small hydropower plant in Norway, is able to bring more renewable electricity to the grid.
+Through ECOHZ GO², the Dutch high-tech company ASML top-financed the renewable energy project ensuring that Sandvik, a small hydropower plant in Norway, is able to bring more renewable electricity to the grid.

 The construction of the hydro power plant